 For a brainstorming tool, it does have a great review of various sources.
-Hence, with 5 out of 5 customer rating, it is a great resource.
+With 5 out of 5 customer rating, hence, it is a great resource.

 In my blogging life and content writing career (I’m doing both over the past 5 years), I solely rely on Google Trends to see what’s going on in the world.
 That is why it’s here in my free online writing tools list.

 You can take my post about James Charles Drama as an excellent example of this.